 On the CyberGhost website you can also find a series of manual set-up guides for devices lacking specific apps, such as Linux and Kodi.
 They also provide step-by-step instructions to manually configure your existing router to work with the software.

-You can use CyberGhost with a range of consoles and streaming devices by connecting them to a configured router, but there are no dedicated apps beyond the major platforms.
+You can use CyberGhost with a range of consoles and streaming devices by connecting them to a configured router.
 You can also piggyback off a VPN connection from another device running the CyberGhost app, such as a laptop or smartphone.
 The recent addition of a native app for the Amazon Fire TV Stick is a huge bonus for fans of the device.

-CyberGhost only provides a manual set-up guide on their website for Kodi, which isn’t simple and requires you to install third party software onto your device.
-There are no instructions for other devices such as Apple TV and Amazon Fire TV, which could be frustrating if you run into any issues.
+CyberGhost only provides a manual setup guide on their website for Kodi, which isn’t simple and requires you to install third party software onto your device.
+There are no instructions for other devices such as Apple TV, which could be frustrating if you run into any issues.

 Streaming & Torrenting

 CyberGhost is one of our top picks for easy access to popular streaming sites.
 Watching Netflix is made incredibly simple with dedicated streaming servers which connect you to the best location and also launch the selected streaming service, all with a single click.
 In all our recent tests we are yet to experience any issues with Netflix whatsoever.

 Accessing BBC iPlayer is often as easy as using the ‘Unblock Streaming’ feature, which saves you from testing all of the UK locations to see which ones are working.
 Unfortunately, access to the site isn’t as consistent as it is with other providers, such as NordVPN– we found CyberGhost to unblock iPlayer one day and not the next.
 Customer support described the situation as a ‘cat and mouse game’, with the BBC blocking IP addresses soon after CyberGhost releases new ones.
 However, when the service does work, great speeds mean you can also enjoy your favorite programmes in buffer-free HD.